 - Home equity line of credit (HELOC): HELOCs are a second mortgage with a revolving balance, like a credit card, with an interest rate that varies with the prime rate.
 HELOCs often come with two lending stages over a long period, such as 30 years.
 During the first 10 years, the line of credit is open and all debt payments are interest-only.
 The loan then converts to a 20-year repayment plan that includes principal.

-Some people use equity loans as a way to consolidate unsecured, high-interest debt and drop overall payments.
-Others will use it for a remodel or home improvement project.
-These kinds of goals come with set budgets that make it easy to anticipate the amount you want to borrow.
+Some people use home equity loans as a way to consolidate unsecured, high-interest debt and drop overall payments.
+Another use for taking equity out of your home is for a remodel or home improvement project.
+These kinds of goals usually come with set budgets that make it easy to anticipate the amount you want to borrow.

 Other considerations when getting a home equity loan

-Home equity rates are still low
+Home equity rates are relatively low

 Home values can crash